 Public perception of gay rights, including the right to marry and to serve in the military, has undergone a sea change in the last few years, so much so that President Obama nominated five openly gay ambassadors.
 However, it was not that long ago when simply being gay meant automatic suspicion as a security risk and often harassment or worse.
 In these excerpts, Russell Sveda talks about persecution from the Diplomatic Security (DS) bureau, the ensuing bureaucratic battles, and his subsequent 14-year grievance case, the longest in State Department history.
 He also discusses the fear he and others had when they started the Gays and Lesbians in Foreign Affairs Agencies (GLIFAA) in 1992 and the support he received from other FSOs.
-He was interviewed by Charles Stuart Kennedy beginning in 2000.
-You can read his entire oral history.

 “The charge that they were investigating was homosexuality”

 SVEDA: In 1985, the State Department security people, then known as SY, now known as DS, learned that I had had sex with a young man who was above the age of consent but below the age of 21.
 I had not realized that this guy was as young as he was.
 I thought he was over 21.
 But they found out about it.
 There was a man whose name I can’t remember in SY who was particularly big on rooting out homosexuals from the State Department.
 I guess they must have learned about this.
 I had the encounter in May of 1985.
 They must have learned about it in July of 1985.
 They did not question me until December of 1985….